ZiqiPolimeros/Python-Project-Online-Retail-Business/Python_Project_An_Online_Retail_Business.md

 !["sales"](https://github.com/ZiqiPolimeros/Python-Project-Online-Retail-Business/blob/main/pictures/5_customer.png?raw=true)

 #### Discussion 3:
 - Most of the top 20 buyers were from the United Kingdom.
-The biggest buyer, however,  was in the Netherlands and spent about 2.3 million pounds sterling.
+The biggest buyer, however,  was in the Netherlands and spent over 2 million pounds sterling.
-- There were 102 customers who only purchased once, and the one-time customers rate was 2.15%.
+- There were about 100 customers who only purchased once, and the one-time customers rate was 2.20%.

 <br>